kubewarden/k8s-objects/README.md

 > These files are generated automatically via
 > [`k8s-objects-generator`](https://github.com/kubewarden/k8s-objects-generator).

-## Marshal a Kubernetes object to JSON
+## Marshall a Kubernetes object to JSON

 Create a new Go project using Go modules: